Things Can Only Get Better (D:Ream song): Chart performance

+"Things Can Only Get Better" was originally a club hit, reaching number 24 in the UK in January 1993.
+A remixed version was released in December 1993 while the group were supporting Take That on their UK tour; this version reached number one on the UK singles chart on 16 January 1994, spending four weeks atop the chart, and also peaked at number one on the UK Dance Singles Chart.
+In Europe, the song entered the top 10 in Belgium, Finland, Iceland, Ireland and Sweden.
+Additionally, it was a top-20 hit in Denmark, Germany and the Netherlands.
+On the Eurochart Hot 100, "Things Can Only Get Better" reached number five in February 1994.
+Outside Europe, the song peaked at number three in Israel, number nine in Australia and number 46 in New Zealand.
+In the US, the 1994 version peaked at number seven on the Billboard Dance Club Play chart.
+It was awarded a platinum record in the UK and also received a gold record in Australia after 35,000 units were shipped.

 Music video

 The music video for "Things Can Only Get Better" was directed by British film and music video director James Lebon.
 It depicts the band performing the song in front of a backdrop of various scenes and images, such as art, burning flames and skies, prominently including Hieronymus Bosch's "The Garden of Earthly Delights".
 In between, they are performing on stage in front of a dancing audience.
 A young female sometimes appears.
 The chorus scenes shows Cunnah in front of a large white-clad choir in a heaven-like setting, singing and clapping in unison.
 Both the opening and the closing depicts a stage curtain that opens and closes in front of Cunnah.
-The video was A-listed on Germany's VIVA in March 1994 and was nominated for the International Viewer's Choice Award for MTV Europe at the 1994 MTV Europe Music Awards, where D:Ream also was nominated for Best Dance Act.
-"Things Can Only Get Better" was later made available by Vevo on YouTube in 2018, having generated more than 5.4 million views as of June 2025.
+The video was a Box Top on British music television channel The Box in the beginning of February 1994.
+One month later, it received active rotation on MTV Europe and was A-listed on Germany's VIVA.
+The video was nominated for the International Viewer's Choice Award for MTV Europe at the 1994 MTV Europe Music Awards, where D:Ream also was nominated for Best Dance Act.